What are we even doing here?

 Here’s one about grief (and other emotions and stuff): It’s got no place to go

-What are people saying about your writing?
+Okay cool!
+Sooo, back to your writing.
+What are people saying about it?

 Nice, a softball question.
 I can handle this one.
 Here are some actual quotes from actual human beings.